youaani/RapidoJS/README.md

 # RapidoJS

-A simple, lightweight javascript librairie aimed to be the only script in your HEAD, crafted for performance to made your web app loading a breeze.
+A simple, lightweight javascript librairy aimed to be the only script in your HEAD, crafted for performance to made your web app loading a breeze.

 RapidoJS simply stores your script, css & data files in LocalStorage to load them rapidly in the next page refresh or API call.